Lucassifoni/ovo/README.md

 **Ovo is a small toy/side-project language**

-Ovo will be either interpreted from, or compiled down to Elixir.
+Ovo is hosted by Elixir.
-It is a reimplementation from scratch of a previous (private) implementation in typescript.
+It is a reimplementation from scratch of a previous (private) implementation in typescript, and has nothing in common anymore with the previous implementation.

 ## Goals

 - [x] Tokenizing, parsing, printing, running programs
-- [ ] Visual "bubbly" editor with LiveView
+- [ ] Visual "bubbly" editor with LiveView (in progress)

 ## Current state